 “Websites with blog section have an average of more than 434% more indexed pages”.

-Google algorithm aims at giving the people recently updated and relevant content to the search users.
+Google's algorithm aims at giving people recently updated and relevant content to the search users.

-Thus, websites who focus on adding new content to their websites on regular intervals tend to get quick indexing perks.
+Thus, websites that focus on adding new content to their websites at regular intervals tend to get quick indexing perks.

 For any website, blogs are the only area that can produce a variety of fresh and updated content that users are willing to see.
 If you aren’t actively running a blog, it is time that you should.
 The more high-quality and updated content in the blog section you publish, the more will be the speed of spiders to crawl your web pages and index them in Google.

-Later, you can analyze and search for the competitors and their most performing blog topics to identify which topic you need to write upon.
+Later, you can analyze and search for the competitors and their most performing blog topics to identify which topic you need to write about.

 If you have so many poor-quality web pages mentioned in the sitemap, chances are, you will face a delay in crawling of those effective and quality pages.